 Don’t rely on long study sessions, cramming won’t help you remember more of what you’ve learned.
 The majority of us believe that studying for more hours straight might improve and help us recall the material.
 However, it might just confuse and make you mentally tired.
 The best way to remember is to space out your study and take pauses.
 Studying all night is not worth it, no matter how much you decide to stay up all night studying, it is a bad idea.
 Being up late doesn’t just leave you exhausted, it also affects your concentration, leaving you tired with no idea what to do.

 Acknowledge that you need help.
-Seek expert guidance from a tutor who can give you the individualised attention you need.
-IB is quite demanding and rigorous and a little nudging, supporting and guidance can take you a long way.
+Seek expert guidance from a tutor who can give you the individualized attention you need.
+IB is quite demanding and rigorous and a little nudging, supporting and guidance can really help improve your IB scores.

 Plan your study early, you don’t want to study two months of content in two days.
 Try to be proactive and ask for help.
 While you can study and practise by yourself, it is always good to have someone help you understand the concepts and monitor your tests.
-If you want an expert’s guidance to help you with their strategies to ace your IB exams you can register with us at Young Scholarz!
+If you want an expert’s guidance to help you with their strategies to ace your IB exams you can read our IB page which shares details about our courses.